 The secret to a long-lasting driveway is a routine resealing regimen.
 Choose a rain-free weekend to work, then spray down and scrub the drive clean.
 Allow it to dry for a full 24 hours.
 When it’s dry, pick up a driveway sealer from the hardware store and work it onto the asphalt in 4-foot by 4-foot patches using a squeegee or the back of a push broom.
 Keep tires (and feet) off the surface for another 24 hours to allow it to set properly.

-Thinking of putting your house on the market?
+Are you thinking of listing your home for sale?
 Spring is historically the best time to do so.
 Before you list, consider making a few minor curb appeal updates that’ll show your house off to best advantage.
-Simple staging tips can transform your interior, too.
-For example, you’ll make it easier for buyers to picture themselves in their new home by packing away family memorabilia and knickknacks.
+Simple home staging tips can transform your interior, too.
+For example, you’ll make it easier for buyers to picture themselves in their new home by packing away family photos and personal knickknacks.

 7. Plant a Tree

-April is full of good reasons to plant a tree: Arbor Day, Earth Day, and—of course—the right climate to plant dormant trees.
-Your local nursery or garden center can help you choose an adolescent tree that’s right for your region, or you can become a member of the Arbor Day Foundation and receive 10 seedlings to plant on your property.
+April is full of good reasons to plant a tree: There’s Arbor Day and Earth Day, and the climate is just right for planting dormant trees.
+Your local nursery or garden center can help you choose an adolescent tree that’s right for your region, or you can become a member of the Arbor Day Foundation and receive 10 seedlings to plant on your property for just $50.

 8. Prepare Your Home for Allergy Season

 A wet and snowy winter can portend acute allergies come spring.
-Take precautions now by changing your HVAC filters regularly and keeping your windows closed while tree pollen is in the air.
-Allergy-proof your home by changing up your family’s routine: Get in the habit of checking footwear at the door, and place welcome mats both inside and outside the door to trap extra pollen.
+Take precautions now by changing your HVAC filters and keeping your windows closed while tree pollen is in the air.
+Allergy-proof your home by changing up your family’s routine: Get in the habit of checking footwear at the door, and place doormats both inside and outside the threshold to trap extra pollen.

 10. Power Wash the Patio

-A year’s worth of grime can age a beautiful deck or patio beyond all recognition, but you can have your outdoor space gleaming again with an afternoon’s work: Use a pressure washer to spray down wood and concrete surfaces and lift away grime and mold.
+A year’s worth of grime can age a beautiful deck or patio beyond all recognition, but you can get your outdoor space gleaming again with an afternoon’s work.
+Use a pressure washer to spray down wood and concrete surfaces and lift away grime and mold.
 When the work is done, your space will look almost new again.
-Remember: When using a pressure washer on exterior siding, keep the wand a few feet away from the surface, as the powerful stream can cause damage to shake shingles or stucco at close range.